liyuezhao/liyuezhao.github.io/index.md

 ### 2023 Spring

-- I will be the teaching assistant of Leiden undergraduate course “Differentiable Manifolds II” together with Anton van Es.
+- I will be a teaching assistant of Leiden undergraduate course “Differentiable Manifolds II”, together with Anton van Es.
 - I will join the Leiden Functional Analysis seminar on [Harmonic analysis](https://www.math.leidenuniv.nl/~jeumfede/fasem_2023.html), organised by Marcel de Jeu, Bram Mesland and Onno van Gaans.